Delayed Emergency C-Section

 Generally, emergency C-sections must be completed in 30 minutes or less to keep the baby safe.
 In many of the cases we see, the C-sections are not completed in time and a birth injury or brain damage occurs.
 If your emergency C-section was delayed and your baby has a birth injury, contact Reiter & Walsh ABC Law Centers to learn more about how we can help.

 Sometimes, doctors fail to call an emergency C-section despite obvious fetal warning signs.
-Other times, an emergency C-section is ordered but the hospital or birthing facility is ill-prepared and it occurs too late.
-Poor medical decisions and delays can lead to a baby born with significant problems such as cerebral palsy, seizure disorders, periventricular leukomalacia (PVL), intellectual disabilities, developmental delays, hydrocephalus, Erb’s palsy, and other birth injuries.
+Other times, an emergency C-section is ordered, but the hospital or birthing facility is ill-prepared and it occurs too late.
+Poor medical decisions and delays can lead to a baby born with significant problems such as cerebral palsy, seizure disorders, periventricular leukomalacia (PVL), learning disabilities, developmental delays, hydrocephalus, Erb’s palsy, and other birth injuries.

 When Are Emergency C-Sections Necessary?

 It is estimated that about 1 in every 159 deliveries today is an emergency c-section.
 There are many critical situations that can occur during labor and delivery that require an emergency C-section.
 The most common include:

 - Fetal distress.
 This is probably the most common reason and it occurs when the baby’s heart rate drops too low or stays at a low rate for a long period of time.
 This can happen from an epidural, a sudden drop in the mother’s blood pressure, or uncontrolled bleeding in the mother from placental problems such as placental abruption (where the placenta separates from the uterine lining and interferes with the baby getting oxygen).
 Fetal distress can be a sign of oxygen deprivation (hypoxic ischemic encephalopathy).

 - Placenta previa: This happens when the placenta is low in the uterus and is near or covering the cervix.
 This can cause hemorrhaging in the mother.